diogoalmiro/ctray/README.md

     [submenu: Array<String|Object>,] // Array With the same rules as menu }
 ```
 Internaly a String will be converted to the object text specified and the default arguments (without a callback).

+When `text` is `"-"` the tray will create an separator in the tray.
+The other values of the item are ignored in this case.

 ### `tray#start() : Promise`